NextSDS Logo

 Handling

 This material is combustible, but will not ignite readily.
+Provide adequate ventilation.
+Use adequate personal protective equipment as needed.
 Due to the extremely slippery nature of this material, more care than usual must be exercised in material handling practices to keep off all walking surfaces.
+Floors, walls and other surfaces in the hazard area must be cleaned regularly.
+Avoid release to the environment.
 Emptied containers can contain combustible product residues.
 Do not cut, weld, drill, burn or incinerate empty containers or drums, unless they have been drained and cleaned.
 The product may release Hydrogen Sulphide: a specific assessment of inhalation risks from the presence of hydrogen sulphide in tank headspaces, confined spaces, product residue, tank waste and waste water, and unintentional releases should be made to help determine controls appropriate to local circumstances.
-See also Section 16, "Other information".
+Before entering storage tanks and commencing any operation in a confined area (e.g. tunnels), carry out an adequate clean-up, and check the atmosphere for oxygen content, flammability, and the presence of sulphur compounds.

 Storage